 Problems related to use are uncommon.
 They include allergic reactions, vaginal dryness or irritation, and difficulty removing the sponge.

 No single type of preparation is more effective than another.
 If women who use spermicides as instructed, about 19% of them become pregnant during the first year of use.
-Because their effectiveness is limited, spermicides are best used with a barrier contraceptive, such as a condom or diaphragm.
+Because their effectiveness is limited, spermicides are best used with another barrier contraceptive, such as a condom or diaphragm.

 Using spermicides several times a day may irritate the vagina and damage the tissues lining it.
 As a result, the microorganisms that cause sexually transmitted diseases (including HIV) can more easily enter the body and cause disease.
+Spermicides do not protect against sexually transmitted diseases.